JaninaWibker/react-awesome-toasts/README.md

 Given a dispatch function (`ToastContext`) and a toast id the specified toast is removed.

 ## Accessibility

 Default presentational `Toast` component provides accessibility features:

 - When toast is opened, action button gets focused if its present
 - When toast is hidden, previous focus is restored
 - When toast is shown, screen reader reads its message or `aria_label` value.
-Since action button gets focused automatically - it's nice to have an aria-label that mentions it, e.g. `Item deleted, click to undo.
+Since action button gets focused automatically - it's nice to have an aria-label that mentions it, e.g. `"Item deleted, click to undo."`

 ## Roadmap